PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-08 12:52:40
+Last updated: 2024-04-08 12:53:13
-Random Quote: February 13th.
-A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson
+Random Quote: Lily: "Swear on the lifes of your unborn boy and girl!"
+Ted: "I swear... on Luke and Leia!" - Ted Mosby